StevenTammen/bibledocs.org/content/pages/some-christians-will-achieve-greater-eternal-rewards-than-others.md

 **26** “He replied, ‘I tell you that to everyone who has, more will be given, but as for the one who has nothing, even what he has will be taken away. **27** But those enemies of mine who did not want me to be king over them—bring them here and kill them in front of me.’ ”
 {{% /scripture %}}

+{{% /esv %}}

+{{% technical-discussion %}}

+#### One heading

+In Luke 19:15, the aorist participial phrase λαβόντα τὴν βασιλείαν is modifying the returning master.
+It is very common to translate circumstantial aorist participles temporally.
+Here, that would mean that λαβόντα τὴν βασιλείαν would be translated as "after receiving the kingdom."
+The meaning is also perfectly clear if you keep the participle in English -- "having received the kingdom."

+Taking it causally ("because/since he received the kingdom") makes no sense here, and taking it concessively ("although he received the kingdom") doesn't make any sense either.

+Any way you look at this verse, then, you can't escape the fact that the returning master of Luke 19:15 receives the kingdom and then judges His servants.

+##### Two heading

+In Luke 19:15, the aorist participial phrase λαβόντα τὴν βασιλείαν is modifying the returning master.
+It is very common to translate circumstantial aorist participles temporally.
+Here, that would mean that λαβόντα τὴν βασιλείαν would be translated as "after receiving the kingdom."
+The meaning is also perfectly clear if you keep the participle in English -- "having received the kingdom."

+Taking it causally ("because/since he received the kingdom") makes no sense here, and taking it concessively ("although he received the kingdom") doesn't make any sense either.

+Any way you look at this verse, then, you can't escape the fact that the returning master of Luke 19:15 receives the kingdom and then judges His servants.

+##### Three heading

+In Luke 19:15, the aorist participial phrase λαβόντα τὴν βασιλείαν is modifying the returning master.
+It is very common to translate circumstantial aorist participles temporally.
+Here, that would mean that λαβόντα τὴν βασιλείαν would be translated as "after receiving the kingdom."
+The meaning is also perfectly clear if you keep the participle in English -- "having received the kingdom."

+Taking it causally ("because/since he received the kingdom") makes no sense here, and taking it concessively ("although he received the kingdom") doesn't make any sense either.

+Any way you look at this verse, then, you can't escape the fact that the returning master of Luke 19:15 receives the kingdom and then judges His servants.

-{{% /nasb %}}
+{{% /technical-discussion %}}

 #### Discussion

 While these two parables are not identical in all the particulars, they teach more or less the same thing.
 When interpreting a parable, an important first step is identifying exactly what things in the parable stand for.
 With this in mind:

 - In both these parables, the master represents our Lord, Jesus Christ.
-- In both these parables, the servants represent believers... with the exception of the servant who buries his money and is subsequently thrown into the darkness -- Matthew 25:30 -- for faith without works is dead (that is, not true faith; compare James 2:17).
+- In both these parables, the servants represent believers.
+An exception is the servant who buries his money and is subsequently thrown into the darkness (see Matthew 25:30).
+This servant did not do anything with all that God had given him.
+As the Bible makes clear elsewhere, faith without works is dead (compare James 2:17).
+That means faith without works is not true faith at all.
+(As a sidenote, it is sometimes helpful to put this dead faith in scare quotes when discussing it, as this "faith" can otherwise get confused with actual faith).
-- In both these parables, the money given to the servants (us) represents all that God has given to us -- talents/aptitudes, material possessions, opportunities, and so on.
-(In truth, all we have in life comes from the hand of God, in Whom all things hold together -- Colossians 1:17).
+- In both these parables, the money given to the servants (us) represents all that God has given to us.
+This would include talents/aptitudes, material possessions, opportunities, and so on.
+(In truth, all we have in life comes from the hand of God, in Whom all things hold together — Colossians 1:17).
-- In both these parables, the going away of the master represents Christ's ascension to be with the Father -- veiled from our eyes -- and the return of the master represents the second advent of Christ.
+- In both these parables, the going away of the master represents Christ's ascension to be with the Father in heaven.
+We can no longer see Christ directly just like the servants in the passage cannot see their master, as he is far away.
+The return of the master represents the second advent of Christ.
 - In both these parables, the rewards given to the servants after the master's return represent the rewards that will be bestowed upon believers after Christ's second advent in the judgement and reward of the Church.

 {{% sidenote %}}